-WLA's Academic Performance Student Achievement Successes/Challenges: WLA has continued to keep a low teacher to student ratio.
-Instruction is differentiated in the classroom including acceleration.
-For example, in the current third grade classrooms the teachers work collaboratively through a data review process to align students into groups.
-The groups align with the students' academic level - in math they have 6 groups of students working on curriculum/standards that range from grade 3 to grade 7.
-The focus is on student learning.
+WLA's Academic Performance Student Achievement Successes/Challenges: WLA has continued to keep a low teacher to student ratio, and instruction is differentiated in the classroom including a means for acceleration.
 Through the PLC process teachers use data and formative/summative assessments to determine areas of student strength, weakness, and growth.
-Parents continually comment and application only the teaching strategies that are used, but also the curriculum that was selected - the Core Knowledge Curriculum and Saxon Math Curriculum meet the needs of students at all levels, but specifically engage students in higher levels of thinking.
-Some of the challenges related to student achievement has been the high turnover teaching staff and administration - thus, creating inconsistency related to the PLC focus and process.
-The CSP grant assisted in this area by paying for teacher training, curriculum, and standardized testing.
-Data: In both reading and math, WLA students outperformed their peers statewide.
-In terms of NWEA MAP, in both subject areas students are outperforming that national average.
-However, one area for growth is that some of students at WLA are not meeting their growth goals for the year.
+Parents continually comment and applaud not only the teaching strategies that are used, but also the curriculum that was selected - the Core Knowledge Curriculum and Saxon Math Curriculum meet the needs of students at all levels, but specifically engage students in higher levels of thinking.
+Some of the challenges related to student achievement has been fully implementing the intended curriculum with fidelity, and implementing the Responsive Classroom.
+Data: In both reading and math, WLA students again outperformed their peers statewide.
+In terms of NWEA MAP, in both subject areas students are out-performing that national average.

 Increased Learning Opportunities: As indicated above, the Core Knowledge Curriculum is the cornerstone of WLA.
 This comprehensive curriculum includes literature, science, math, art history, and music.
 Additionally, students receive 90 minutes of instruction weekly from certified specialists in the areas of music, Spanish, and physical education.
-WLA has meet the goal of having an integrated handson approach by hosting science fairs, career days, and hosting parent experts.
-The school addresses the leadership component through the use of a modified approach to responsive classroom in conjunction with a Core Values curriculum.
+WLA has meet the goal of having an integrated hands-on approach by hosting science fairs, and hosting parent experts.
+The school addresses the leadership component through the use of a modified approach to Responsive Classroom in conjunction with a Core Values curriculum.
 Teacher standards and teaching objectives include specific learning goals related to leadership development.
-Enrichment opportunities are available to students such as run club, art club, science club, musical theatre, band, chess, student council, etc - these opportunities are based on student demand.
-The CSP grant assisted this goal by providing the school with the curriculum materials used in the classroom.
-Some of the challenges have included the high turnover in staff and administration.
-Data: Student achievement data is listed above.
+Enrichment opportunities are available to students such as soccer club, karate club, golf club, art clubs, science club, Lego club, band, and student council.
+These opportunities are based on student demand.
 The leadership data is that the school has monthly all school assemblies that focus on a different core value (curriculum used is a literature based approach by Mary Beth Klee).

-Assemblies are student developed and led and the assemblies are published on the school calendar every year - allowing parents and family members to attend.
-12 Academic Performance WLA's Academic Performance Encourage Varied and Innovate Teaching
+Assemblies are student developed and led, and the assemblies are published on the school calendar every year - allowing parents and family members to attend.

-Methods Successes/Challenges: WLA has met the goal of integrating technology in the classroom.
+Academic Performance WLA's Academic Performance Encourage Varied and Innovate Teaching Methods Successes/Challenges: WLA has met the goal of integrating technology in the classroom.
 Each classroom is equipped with an interactive SMARTBoard and these are used daily by the teachers and are fully integrated as a part of the Core Knowledge Curriculum.
-Students use iPads and laptops as a part of the curriculum and for testing.
+Students have access to iPads and laptops as a part of the curriculum and for testing.
 Technology skills are listed on the report card.
-The technology helps to allow individualization of the curriculum and since the Core Knowledge Curriculum is online students are able to work ahead as needed.
-The challenges again have been the inconsistency of teachers and administration.
-CSP grant funds were used to purchase technology for the school.
+The technology helps to allow individualization of the curriculum and since some components of the Core Knowledge Curriculum are online, students are able to work ahead as needed.
+The challenges are to have all teachers use technology that is embedded in the curriculum and instruction.
 Data: The school owns a SMARTBoard for each classroom, 4 classroom sets of laptops, a computer lab, and 2 iPad carts (for 250 students).

 Measure Outcome/Provide Accountability Successes/Challenges: Students have completed the NWEA MAP test in all grades in both the fall and spring.
 This consistency in testing has allowed for usable data to not only determine individual student learning needs, but for further development of teacher skill.
-MAP tests results are shared with parents at conferences and teachers.
+MAP tests results are shared with parents at conferences.
 Parent surveys have been issued and completed.
-Leadership portfolios may have been implemented the first year, but were not implemented last year in all grades.
 Report cards are standards-based and align with the curriculum and state academic standards.
-Some of the challenges again has been consistency in teachers and administration.
-Data - On average WLA students achieve higher than the national average on both the MAP math and reading tests.
-75% of parents completed satisfaction surveys.
+Some of the challenges have been to impress upon the whole teaching staff, the importance of using data to inform instructional practices.